 The USB Prompter Group revealed it USB 4 version 2.0 on September 1, 2022.
-The upcoming standard promises twice the performance of the original USB 4, while retaining the same USB Type-C cable that is increasingly being adopted.
+The upcoming standard promises double the performance of the original usb 4, while maintaining the same cable USB type-C which is being adopted more and more.

 The first USB 4 products took years to become available to the public, and it may take quite a bit longer for them to become widely used.
-USB 4 cables and products such as docking stations or external hard drives are available, but most products still ship with USB 3.2 or even older standards.
+USB 4 cables and products are available, such as docking stations or external hard drives, but most products still ship with USB 3.2 or even older standards.

 Key features of USB 4 in version 2.0 include: